Making a Frugal Dinner--Family Style

 I began mumbling these depression-era sayings when Michael and I decided to tour England for two weeks since he'd be there with the Navy.
 Best of all, both sets of grandparents had volunteered to watch our two small sons.
 But what we lacked in the above plan were the funds.

-So to save, I began cutting food costs and investigating in the library in the 1980s about "how to best reduce our overall spending."
+So to save, I began cutting food costs and investigating in the library in the 1980s about "how to reduce our overall spending best."
 During my studies, the thoughts of Great Depression Americans influenced me the most.

 My mother and father's families lost everything during this time, and I guess my three siblings and I lived our lives as kids with the below sayings silently ingrained into us.
 Proverbs 13:18 explains why we should pay attention to the past.
 It says, "Poverty and disgrace are for the one who ignores instruction, but one who heeds reproof is honored."
 It is wise to look to times gone by for understanding.